patrick-llgc/Learning-Deep-Learning/paper_notes/kl_loss.md

 $$L_{reg} = \frac{e^{-\alpha}}{2}((x_g - x_e)^2 ) + \frac{1}{2} \alpha, when <1$$
 $$L_{reg} = e^{-\alpha}(|x_g - x_e| - \frac{1}{2}) + \frac{1}{2} \alpha, when >=1$$
 or $$L_{reg} = e^{-\alpha} SL1(x_g - x_e) + \alpha$$
 - **Variance Voting**: all previous NMS scheme does not weight average all bounding box but rather select one and suppress others, including [IoU Guided NMS](iou_net.md) and soft NMS (only changes score).
 Boxes with higher variance and further away from the bbox of interest is down-weighted.
-The final bbox position is a weighted average of the bbox.
+The final bbox position is a weighted average of the bbox.  --> this is similar to the bayesian inference scheme in [BayesOD](bayes_od.md).

 #### Technical details